xrarch/sdk/README.md

 # sdk

-Small cross-toolchain for the LIMNstation architecture.
+Cross-toolchain for the LIMNstation architecture, written in Lua because why not!

 ## Usage